Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: Struggling through this project.
 Hoping to find some inspiration soon, but am having a hard time figuring out how to work the search functionality.

+## Missed August 23 because didn't get home until midnight.

+## Day 46: August 24, 2019

+**Today's Progress**: Worked on Learn application.

+**Thoughts**: Today went well!
+I was able to clean up the code and get a good chunk of the topics page done.
+I have items disappearing/reappearing added in now.
+Next step is addressing the behemoth that is search.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.